BeardoMattix/Employee-Tracker/README.md

 ## Future Development
 * Update the application to run using Sequelize instead of hard coding query statements.
+* Use Dotenv npm and set up a connection file to handle access to server.

 ## Questions
 * Take a look at my GitHub profile to see other projects: